 Major Exhibition Exploring Artistic Relationship Between Filmmaker Jean Renoir and Painter Pierre-Auguste Renoir

 Premiering May 6, 2018, at the Barnes Foundation—home to the world’s largest collection of paintings by Pierre-Auguste Renoir—is a major exhibition examining the artistic exchange between the renowned impressionist painter and his son, celebrated filmmaker Jean Renoir.
-Renoir: Father and Son/Painting and Cinema brings together over 120 works, including paintings, drawings, ceramics, films, costumes, photographs, and posters—many never before shown in the US—for an illuminating exploration of Pierre-Auguste’s role in his son’s oeuvre and the relationship between painting and cinema.
-The exhibition is curated by Sylvie Patry, Consulting Curator at the Barnes and Chief Curator/Deputy Director for Curatorial Affairs and Collections at the Musée d’Orsay, and is organized in collaboration with the Musées d’Orsay and de l’Orangerie, and with the participation of La Cinémathèque française.
+Renoir: Father and Son/Painting and Cinema brings together over 120 works, including paintings, films, drawings, ceramics, costumes, photographs, and posters—many never before shown in the US—for an illuminating exploration of Pierre-Auguste’s role in his son’s oeuvre and the relationship between painting and cinema.
+The exhibition is curated by Sylvie Patry, Consulting Curator at the Barnes and Chief Curator/Deputy Director for Curatorial Affairs and Collections at the Musée d’Orsay, and is organized by the Barnes Foundation, Philadelphia, and the Musées d'Orsay et de l'Orangerie, Paris, in collaboration with La Cinémathèque française, Paris.

-Renoir: Father and Son/Painting and Cinema is sponsored by Comcast NBCUniversal.
+Renoir: Father and Son/Painting and Cinema is sponsored by Comcast NBCUniversal, and is supported in part by an award from the National Endowment for the Arts.

 Jean’s background, particularly serving as Pierre-Auguste Renoir’s model and witnessing the development of his father’s late manner at the beginning of the 20th century, profoundly shaped his career and filmmaking.
 Jean once wrote: “I have spent my life trying to determine the extent of the influence of my father upon me.”
 Framed within a rich dialogue between father and son, Renoir: Father and Son/Painting and Cinema draws attention to Jean’s relationship to Pierre-Auguste’s artistic world, his perspective on his father’s work, and the portrayal of painters and the creative process in his films.